aws/aws-toolkit-jetbrains/CONTRIBUTING.md

 Looking at the existing issues is a great way to find something to contribute on.
 Any of the [help wanted](https://github.com/aws/aws-toolkit-jetbrains/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues is a great place to start.

-## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

 ## Additional References

 * https://plugins.jetbrains.com/docs/intellij/kotlin.html#kotlin-standard-library